 How Your Baby Bump Grows Week by Week

 The moment you discover you’re pregnant, your thoughts and attention become focused on your belly.
 There’s something comforting about snuggling with your baby bump, even before it starts to appear.
-Plus, you're understandably eager to see when your little baby bump shows, to find out what signs to watch out for, and to learn how your body changes along the way as your pregnancy unfolds!
-That's why we've created this comprehensive weekly guide to baby bump development—read on to discover how your belly might grow and expand!
+Plus, you're understandably eager to see when your little baby bump will start to show, and to learn how your body changes along the way as your pregnancy unfolds!
+That's why we've created this comprehensive weekly guide to baby bump development and the stages of a pregnancy belly—read on to discover how your belly might grow and expand!
+And remember, every bump is unique and develops at its own pace.

 When Does Your Baby Bump Start to Show?

 Throughout your pregnancy, you’ll experience normal changes throughout your body, as well as to your baby bump, and your healthcare provider can help you navigate your entire journey.
 As the first trimester ends and the second trimester begins, the size of the uterus has increased to the point that it no longer is completely within the pelvis.
-So, sometime from week 13 to week 16, or even later, is when a baby bump may start to show for many women.
+For many pregnant people, a baby bump might start to appear between weeks 13 and 16, or sometimes even later.

-Keep in mind that every woman is different and every pregnancy is unique.
+Keep in mind that everyone is different and every pregnancy is unique, with each pregnant belly stage being special.
 Your baby bump may make its debut earlier or later, and that’s totally normal.

 Early Baby Bump Signs